k155cvut/cart/docs/practicals/Geocoding.md

     *(Use Zoom to Layer to center the map frame on the area of interest, then round the map scale.
 You can also activate the map frame and move the map content manually.)*
     - In *Map Properties* set *the Reference scale* to your chosen map scale.
     - Find appropriate symbols to represent the location of cities and choose a suitable base map. <br>
-    *(If there are available some supplemental attributes like attendance or revenue, you can use advanced symbology like proportional symbols or graduated colors)*
+    *(Use advanced symbology like proportional symbols or graduated colors to display the total revenue from concerts in a given city)*
     - Label each location with its name and with the date of the concert <br>
     *(Try to use an Arcade expression, e.g. ``$feature.PlaceName +TextFormatting.NewLine+"<FNT size='8'>"+"("+$feature.USER_Date+")"+"</FNT>"``)*
-    - Finish the layout: insert *Map Title*, *Scale*, *Legend* (if necessary) and *Credits*.
+    - Finish the layout: insert *Map Title*, *Scale*, *Legend* and *Credits*.
 Feel free to make it nice!
 You can see an inspiration for your output below. <br>
     *(If you are not satisfied with the symbols offered in default [styles](https://pro.arcgis.com/en/pro-app/latest/help/projects/styles.htm), you can create your own symbol or use one of the [user-created styles](https://esri-styles.maps.arcgis.com/home/index.html).)*
     - Export *Layout* in PDF Format